 |Up to 175 items||None|

 Prior 30- or 90-day average account balance of $25,000

 Average monthly collected balance of $500

 BlueVine Business Checking

 Internet-based BlueVine is currently offering the most competitive business checking account out there, with a generous APY and no fees.
-Currently, BlueVine’s Business Checking account doles out an APY of 1.00% if you maintain a balance over $1,000.
+Currently, BlueVine’s Business Checking account doles out an APY of 1.00% on balances up to $100,000.